Skip to content

 Since 1785, when William Cartwright invented and formally patented the first power loom, we have been hearing the word “automation” at every turn.
 Nowadays, we encounter automation everywhere: at home, in stores, and, of course, at work.

 At a certain stage of company life, the question arises—how to grow further, extensively, or intensively.
 Usually, this begins to concern a company in the middle stage.
 And this is where companies fall into two types.
-The first ones avoid the word, and the key point is the fear of messing up everything they have built, losing money spent on automation, and losing money due to unsustainable or unmanageable automation.
+The first ones avoid the word, and the key point is the fear of messing up everything they have built, losing money spent on automation, and incurring financial losses due to unsustainable or unmanageable automation.
 Their approach is straightforward: old processes, well-known approaches, and hiring more people.

-The statistics show that more and more people are choosing to embrace automation rather than fight it: The DevOps market reached $10.9 billion in 2023 and is expected to reach $63.4 billion by 2032.
+The statistics show that more and more people are choosing to embrace automation rather than fight it: The DevOps market was valued at $10.9 bln in 2023 and could reach $63.4 bln by 2032.

 Main question

-Why are more and more companies adopting DevOps methodology to automate their processes?
+Why do you think there has been an increase in the number of companies adopting the DevOps methodology to automate their processes?

 Adopting DevOps methodology (or automation) sustainably differs from greenfield and already existing projects.
 But it always starts from the business needs.
 The short flow chart for any automation transformations is: